Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: Introduction

 \section{Introduction}

-Robot grasping has been a major issue in robot teaching for decades\cite{cutkosky1990human,kang1997toward}.
-As robot grasping determines the relationship between a robot's hand and an object, grasping objects suitable for the given environment is critical for efficient and successful manipulations.
+Robot grasping has been a major issue in robot teaching for decades \cite{cutkosky1990human,kang1997toward}.
+Because robot grasping determines the positional relationship between a robot's hand and an object, grasping objects suitable for the given environment is critical for efficient and successful manipulations after grasping.
+Recent studies have focused on learning-based end-to-end robot grasping \cite{lenz2015deep,morrison2018closing,jiang2011efficient,bousmalis2018using,redmon2015real,yu2018robotic}, where contact points or motor commands are estimated from visual input.
+However, a desired grasp differs depending on the type of manipulation to be achieved, even for the same target object.
+While such grasp uncertainty can be addressed in an automatic manner using an advanced robot control method (e.g., ~\cite{tutsoy2021novel}), a simpler approach can be employed in the context of robot teaching, where a human teaches the robot how to grasp through a demonstration.

-Recent research has trended towards learning-based end-to-end robot grasping \cite{lenz2015deep,morrison2018closing,kalashnikov2018qt,jiang2011efficient,bousmalis2018using,redmon2015real,yu2018robotic}, where contact points or motor commands are estimated from visual input.
-However, the desired grasp can differ depending on the manipulation to be achieved, even for the same target object.
-Therefore, a robot teaching framework should benefit from how a demonstrator grasps an object (i.e., their grasp type).
+We have been developing a platform to teach a robot ``how to grasp and manipulate an object'' through multimodal human demonstrations~\cite{saito2021contact,wake2021learning, wake2020verbal,sasabuchi2020task,saito2022task} (Fig.~\ref{fig:fig9A}).
+The demonstration is accompanied by verbal instructions and captured by a head-mounted device (HMD).
+The user demonstrates object manipulation using either physical objects or illusory objects superimposed by the HMD on the demonstrator's hands.
+According to the definition of Milgram et al.~\cite{milgram1994taxonomy}, we refer to the later setup as mixed reality (MR).
+Assuming such a multimodal teaching system, this paper focuses on recognizing grasp types based on the name of the object and the first-person image at the time of grasping.

-We recently began developing a platform to teach a robot ``how-to-manipulate an object'' through human demonstrations in mixed reality (MR) or the physical world \cite{saito2021contact, wake2020learning, wake2020verbal,sasabuchi2020task} (Fig.~\ref{fig:fig9A}).
-The demonstration is accompanied by verbal instructions and captured by a head-mounted device.
-This teaching framework is based on our assumption that verbal instructions and demonstrations can be efficiently employed by novice users to teach the name of the manipulated object and the grasping strategy, respectively.
-Thus, this study supposed that demonstrations are recorded by a head-mounted device, and the object name is available from verbal instructions.
-Here, the key issue is classifying grasp types based on the name of an object and first-person images at the time of grasping.
+The problem of recognizing grasp types from human grasping images is not new.
+However, because grasp-type recognition has developed in the context of computer vision, most existing research is image-based (e.g.,~\cite{cai2018understanding, corona2020ganhand, rogez2015understanding}).
+When considered in terms of multimodal robot teaching, further questions arise.
+1) How can linguistic input be utilized?
+2) In what situations is linguistic input more advantageous?
+3) Is linguistic input useful even in a challenging situation, such as MR, where images are not projected?
+Although these are practical and important questions in robot teaching, to the best of our knowledge, no previous studies have addressed these issues.